Great Coffee

 Cappuccino is similar to a latte.
 The key difference being the amount of milk and therefore the amount of foam.
 Usually topped with some chocolate for a sweet and likeable taste.

-is similar to the cappuccino but without the foam.
+Flat white is similar to the cappuccino but without the foam.
 The lack of foam leaves you with a very clean cup of coffee with lots of taste still remaining from the espresso.

 Piccolo is nothing but a latte in an espresso cup.
 Made from either an espresso, a doppio or a ristretto.
 The small cup size leaves you with a rich tasting cup of coffee with the obvious benefits of the sweet milk.